kittiu/thai_payroll/README.md

 Payroll with Thailand's regulations

-# THIS REPO IS MOVED TO https://github.com/ecosoft-frappe/thai_payroll
+### THIS REPO IS MOVED !!!
+The new repo is https://github.com/ecosoft-frappe/thai_payroll

 #### License